 These raffles are held at the Nambucca Plaza on Saturday Mornings at 9.30am and at the Nambucca Heads RSL Club on Thursday Evenings commencing at 6.00pm.
 Proceeds are allocated to projects conducted locally by the Club.

 The Club possesses a caravan fully outfitted with all the necessary hotplates and equipment to provide BBQ facilities at local community events.
-Our Club organiser is Lion Rob Breeze, who can be contacted on 0427 398 595 or by email at: firstname.lastname@example.org
+Requests for use of this van are to be forwarded to our Secretary by email at: firstname.lastname@example.org

 Graffiti clean-up and cleaning of BBQs continued throughout the year at Bellwood, ANZAC, Gordon Parks, Stuart Island and at the V-Wall.

 The VW Spectacular was a huge weekend with numbers far exceeding their expectations.
 We put in 295 hours which was worthwhile as we received a cheque for 2000 Dollars for our efforts.
 We raised 760 Dollars for them from the sale.

 Nambucca Council agreed to our proposal to upgrade the area on Link Road as Duffos Rest Awhile.
 The tree planting at the two schools went ahead with help of ABI Group.
 It was a positive exercise and the kids especially those from the Christian School had a great time.

 Twenty One Christmas parcels were sent to Servicemen and Women who are absent overseas at Christmas.
 In return the Club received two messages of appreciation.

 The Club again supported Camp Elim when two local boys Oscar Jones and Jarod Fenech were nominated and accepted invitations to attend the week long Camp.